Institutional Learning Outcomes

 - Mastering Foundational Skills

-- Describe how knowledge is discovered in various fields of study.
+- Explain how knowledge is discovered or created.

 - Apply critical thinking to analyze, integrate, and evaluate information.